airbytehq/airbyte/docs/integrations/sources/postgres/postgres-troubleshooting.md

       Caveat: In the CDC mode, adding a new table to a connection may become a temporary bottleneck.
 When a new table is added, the next sync job takes a full snapshot of the new table before it proceeds to handle any changes.
     - Resetting a single table within the connection without resetting the rest of the destination tables in that connection
 - Changing a column data type or removing a column might break connections.
+- Postgres Generated Columns are not supported in CDC mode.

 ### Version Requirements